How to Detect Checkra1n iOS Jailbreak, Protect iOS Apps

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block Checkra1n.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Checkra1n.

 -